DrewBradfordXYZ/.dotfiles/README.md

 cd ~/.dotfiles

 # NOTE: The first set of subdirectories in ~/.dotfiles are *special* for 'stow'.
-# 'stow' calles these special subdirectories *packages*.
+# 'stow' calls these subdirectories *packages*.
-# Each of these packages imitate the home directory structure.
-# Packages can be thought of as a named-proxy instance of the home directory
-#  that hold the dotfiles for a specific application or configuration.
+# Packages hold the dotfiles for a specific application or configuration.
+# Each package is a mirror of the home directory structure.
-# For example: nvim/.config/nvim will symlink to $HOME/.config/nvim.
+# For example: the 'nvim/' package of nvim/.config/nvim will symlink to $HOME/.config/nvim
-# The nvim/ package is a proxy for $HOME/ in this case.
+#  because the 'nvim/' package mirrors the '$HOME/' target-directory structure.

-# Run 'stow' on these package subdirectories to
+# Run 'stow' on these packages to
-#  symlink their file structure and dotfiles to the
+#  symlink their dotfiles to their
-#  appropriate place in the target home directory.
-# Remember, this works because we placed .dotfile
-#  in the home directory when we cloned the repo.
+#  mirrored location in the target-directory.

 # You can copy each package one at a time as you work through the setup process.
 # While in the ~/.dotfiles directory, run stow to symlink the desired packages.